acl2/acl2/books/nonstd/nsa/Banach-Tarski/README.md

 rotations.lisp: 3-d rotation and its properties.
 Containts proof for the every element
 		of the free group is a 3-d rotation.

-hausdorff-paradox-1.lisp: Contains the proof of the equivalence between different partitions of S^2 minus the set of the set of poles.
+hausdorff-paradox-1.lisp: Contains the proof of the equivalence between different partitions of S^2 minus the set of poles.

 hausdorff-paradox-2.lisp: Proof for the set of poles is countable.